-A recent visit to the Greek island of Rhodes took us up to the wonderfully picturesque village of Koskinou…
+One of our many visits to the Greek island of Rhodes took us up to the wonderfully picturesque hilltop village of Koskinou…

 For years, we’ve been making the short hop across to Rhodes from Fethiye by boat.